wallabyjs/console-ninja/README.md

 Each entry preview and expanded error entry details contain clickable links to the target source code.
 Links that point to `http` locations are opened in the editor by downloading the file first (a setting allows `http` links to be opened in the browser instead).

+Similar to browser dev tools, sequential entries of a primitive type, such as `string`, `boolean` and `number`, and any errors, that are logged from the same place in the code and have the same value are grouped together and displayed as a single entry.
+The entry prefix indicates the number of entires in the group.

 The following keyboard shortcuts are supported for faster navigation:

 - `Arrow Up` and `Arrow Down` to navigate to the next/previous displayed entry.